javatlacati/ryz/test-resources/spec-definition-readme.txt

 className:  Fully qualified class name expected after compilation
 classFile:  Name of the .class file generated after the compilation.
             This should be deleted by the testing framework after each run.
+otherClasses: Other .class files generated ( such as inner classes ) to
+            be deleted.
 extends:    Fully qualified class name this object inherits from.
 implements: Comma separated of fully qualified interfaces implemented
             by this class.